Non-Markovian Noise Suppression Simplified through Channel Representation: Choi channel

 No quantum system operates in complete isolation.
 In a quantum computer, repeated interactions with the environment generate temporal quantum correlations, giving rise to non-Markovian noise that poses significant challenges to reliable information processing.
 The dynamics of such noise are inherently complex.
 In general, a single time slice of such noise cannot be adequately described by a quantum channel or even by more general linear maps~\cite{PhysRevLett.73.1060,PhysRevLett.75.3020,PhysRevLett.75.3021}.
 We can model a noisy circuit using \cref{fig:choi_channel}(a) where layers of gates, denoted as $\mathcal{U}_i$, are interlaced by layers of noisy interactions, denoted as $\mathcal{E}_i$.
 In general, these interactions $\mathcal{E}_i$ can be connected through the environment and thus can be quantumly correlated over time.
 We will denote the entire non-Markovian quantum dynamics as $\mathscr{E}$, which can be mapped to a quantum channel $\mathcal{C}_{\mathscr{E}}$ by shifting the input and output wires of the $i$-th time step to the $i$-th auxiliary register as shown in \cref{fig:choi_channel}(b).
 We will call this the \emph{Choi channel} of the non-Markovian quantum dynamics.

 For simplicity, let us illustrate this using the example of a non-Markovian noise process $\mathscr{E}$ interacting at two different time steps, before and after the ideal gate layer $\mathcal{U}$, as shown in \cref{fig:choi_iso}.
 Such non-Markovian noise affecting two points in time can be mathematically represented by a \emph{superchannel} that maps one channel to another~\cite{Chiribella_2008}.
 By applying the Choi channel of the noise $\mathcal{C}_{\mathscr{E}}$ to the Choi state of the ideal gate layer $\rho_{\mathcal{U}}$ and performing the relevant Bell state measurements, we can obtain the output channel representing the noisy gate layer.
-This approach closely mirrors the action of a conventional noise channel on some input state, which allows us to extend many noise suppression techniques for Markovian noise to the context of non-Markovian noise, as we will demonstrate in subsequent sections.
+This approach closely mirrors the action of a conventional noise channel on some input state.
 Our example here can be more formally stated as follows. \begin{definition} Given a superchannel $\mathscr{E}$, its Choi channel is defined as

 where $\mathscr{I}$ is the identity superchannel, $1$ and $2$ denote two quantum registers, and $\circ$ denotes the composition between channels.
 The resultant channel of acting $\mathscr{E}$ on the input channel $\mathcal{U}$ is